AndreasChristensen89/project-three-python/README.md

 * Possibility for the player to add ships to play against the computer
 * Possibility for the player to select board size.

-## Comments on functions used in game

-### generate_ships
-The code is slightly complicated since there is a while loop with an if/elif inside, which both have a while loop with a for loop inside, followed by an if statement.

-* __Big while loop__: ends when the final list is approved (the ship count number == number of requested ships)
-    * __if/elif:__ chooses vertical or horizontal ship, which have different calculations
-        * __Inner while loop:__ ends when list is checked for duplicates
-            * __For loop__ Uses provided variables with letter, number, and ship length to add appropriate coordinates, rising either in letter (vertical) or number (horizontal)
-            * __if__ Validates if any of the coordinates the for loop created is already in the main return list
-    * __if__

 ## Testing
 * Gitpod workspace was used to test functionality for both game and API